aman21392/circDR-seq/README.md

 These all software are executable to path.
 Other version of softwares might also work.

 # Create backsplice target library
-The linear target sequence is just required to create the backsplice target sequence with the help of script backsplice.sh.
+The linear target sequence is required to create the backsplice target sequence with the help of script backsplice.sh.

 `sh backsplice.sh ./test_data/circBase_3000_linear_sequence.fa`